 Planning the Demolition

-In the pictures you can see the wall, on the left, between two properties which needs to be dismantled to make way for a new extension.
+In the pictures, you can see the wall, on the left, between two properties which need to be dismantled to make way for a new extension.
 Under normal circumstances, a wall that is to be demolished would often be done towards the start of the job.
-However, on this job, there was limited access and storage on site and, as the bricks were mostly to be used as hardcore under the concrete floor of the new extension, the wall was left in place until the area had been cleared ready.
+However, on this job, there was limited access and storage on-site and, as the bricks were mostly to be used as hardcore under the concrete floor of the new extension, the wall was left in place until the area had been cleared ready.

 Suitable protective gear should be worn – there’s likely to be some flying debris so you should wear safety goggles.
 A dust mask and work gloves will also be required as well as protective footwear.
 The same safety gear should be worn by anyone else working with you or in the immediate area.

 The wall should be taken down a section at a time and the rubble sorted and cleared as you go along.
 Use a club hammer and bolster chisel to break up each part.
 Hold the blade of the chisel against a horizontal mortar joint one or two courses below the top of the wall and strike the bolster so that it is driven into the bed.
 A few sharp blows will break the mortar joint and the bricks above will be loosened.
 Beak vertical mortar joints in a similar fashion and remove the bricks.
 Repeat this process on horizontal and vertical joints at regular intervals allowing you to remove a few bricks at a time.

 With the job in the pictures, some of the bricks were able to be reclaimed.
 For more info on this, see reclaiming old bricks.
 But most were to be used for hardcore below the new floor slab.
 If the broken up wall is to be removed from the site, you will need a skip and it’s worth clearing the rubble as you go.
 This keeps the work area clear.
 When hiring a skip, go for one with a drop door at one end.
 You can then easily barrow the rubble into the skip – filling it from the back.